edorejel/robotics/basic_arduino_servo_tilt_sensor_connection/readme.md

 # Basic Arduino Servo Motor Tilt Sensor Connection

 - The image below features a tilt sensor connected to a Servo motor.
 - The remote control and LED have limited connection.
-Both are connected to the Servo Motor when Button 5 is pressed.
+Both are connected to the Servo Motor.The LED lights up when Button 5 is pressed.
 - Button 5 on the remote operates the top lid of the robot.
 - The Servo motor opens it.
 - The tilt sensor also operates the Servo motor.
 It servs as an anti-flip mechanism for when the robot flips over, it can pick itself back up.